Home Services Photos Prices Pests About Us FAQ

 • Unwanted Wildlife?

-• Bird or Bat Infestation?
+• Bird or Bat Problem?

 • We Can Solve It!

-Please, no calls about dog or cat problems.
-Call animal services: (315) 249-9957
+Please, no calls about DOG or CAT problems.
+Call animal services: (315) 249-9957.

 We are a full service wildlife control operation and have been in business since 1990.
 We are fully licensed and insured.
 We operate in the greater Syracuse and surrounding suburbs.
 We cover all of Onondaga county and parts of Madison and Cayuga counties also.
 Towns we cover include Liverpool, Solvay, Fayetteville, Manlius, Chittenango, North Syracuse, Pompey, Tully, Lafayette, Minoa, Bridgeport, Salina, Cicero, Baldwinsville, Skaneatles,Camillus, Onondaga, Clay & Brewerton.